 - 26. The Scheme Assessors, together with any claimant's appointee will consider the Claim and make an assessment of the appropriate amount which should be awarded.
 The Claimant's legal adviser will be consulted during and throughout this process. - 27.
 The basis of any compensation to be offered will be assessed with reference to: - a. the nature, severity and frequency of abuse suffered; and - b. any physical and mental injuries or long-term effects. - c.
-Any evidence provided by the claimant to support the claim - d, Any additional facts that the survivor deems relevant and wishes to submit. - 28.
-With reference to the above-mentioned factors, a Claim will fall into one of Six "Compensation Bands" and the factors above will, taken together, also determine where within a Compensation Band a Claim falls:
+Any evidence provided by the claimant to support the claim - d, Any additional facts that the survivor- claimant deems relevant and wishes to submit. - 28.
+With reference to the above-mentioned factors, a Claim will fall into one of Six "Compensation Bands" and the factors above will, taken together, also determine where within a Compensation Band a Claim falls or various are collectively totaled together where claims fall into one or more bands:

 Band Description Band Ranges between and up to

 1 Physical and/or sexual abuse Up to £

-2 Aggravated physical and/or sexual abuse £
+2 Aggravated physical and/or sexual £

+abuse

 3 Prolonged physical abuse: £

 4 Prolonged Rape and/or sexual abuse: £

 5 Human Rights Abuses £

-6 Emotional/Spiritual/ £
+6 Emotional/Spiritual/ Mental abuse £

-Mental abuse
+7 Non-exhaustive list of what may £

+constitute abuse if it does not fall within

+any of the previous bands